Dev-zanfa/se2022-16-OfficeQueueManager/Retrospective/Retrospective.md

 - Number of stories committed vs. done: 2 out of 3
 - Total points committed vs. done: 19 committed and 16 done
-- Nr of hours planned vs. spent (as a team): 56 planned and 57.5
+- Nr of hours planned vs. spent (as a team): 56 planned and 59h15m

-**Remember**a story is done ONLY if it fits the Definition of Done:
+A story is done ONLY if it fits the Definition of Done:

 - Unit Tests passing
 - Code review completed